 Pet therapy

 Pet therapy uses animals, usually dogs, which have been trained to be calm and comforting to people.
 Therapy dogs and their handlers usually visit people for ten to 15 minutes at a time.
 Pet therapy may be available in hospital, hospices or care homes.
-Some people find that pet therapy helps with their pain by reducing stress and improving their mood.
-Pets as Therapy has more information.
+Some people find that pet therapy can improve their mood, which may help with their pain.